NTNU-TTO/colav-simulator/README.md

 - Improve random generation of vessel COLREGS scenarios.
 E.g. use AIS data to sample "realistic" vessel trajectories based on a fitted distribution for historical vessel positions and velocities.
 - Improve live-visualization in the simulator w.r.t. code readability and run-time.
 Switch out matplotlib for a faster backend.
 Matplotlib is known to leak memory, so switching it for e.g. PyGtGraph <https://www.pyqtgraph.org/> or VisPy <https://vispy.org/> is promising.
 - Add functionality for saving simulation results to file.
-- Streamline installation of all external repo dependencies through a script.
 - Separate the large `schemas/scenario.yaml` validation schema into multiple sub-schemas for easier readability.
 - Create IsaacGym-wrapper for GPU-enabled parallelized RL in the environment.